Cold and creamy with a kick, this Artichoke Jalapeno Dip packs a ton of flavor! Skip the store bought party dips and make your own in just minutes.

 I seeded the jalapenos first to imbibe the dip with flavor without overwhelming heat.
 That said, if you can’t get enough spice in your creamy dips, you could leave some of the seeds in for more kick.

 How to Make Artichoke Jalapeno Dip

+Chop the artichokes.
 Drain the jarred artichoke hearts, then add them to your food processor.
 Pulse a few times until chopped.

-Now, add some cream cheese, mayo, grated Parmesan and seasonings and pulse until everything is well combined and creamy.
+Make it creamy.
+Add some cream cheese, mayo, grated Parmesan and seasonings and pulse until everything is well combined and creamy.